 You must have moles tearing up your lawn.
 Our mole control services can bring you relief quickly.
 This is one of the few services that can cross-over between wildlife control & pest control.
 There is an easy way to explain this…

-Our approach to control a mole situation usually involves two methods.
-First we will trap on active tunnels using underground mole kill traps.
-Simultaneously, we strategically place mole bait underground to attract the moles and once the eat the bait they die.
+Our approach to controlling a mole situation usually involves Two (2) methods.
+The first step is active trapping in the active tunnels using underground mole kill traps.
+Simultaneously, we strategically place mole bait underground to attract the moles and once they eat the bait they die.
 Either way, the problem is resolved.

 It is a misconception that moles eat the roots of plants.
 They are actually after the earthworms that are found in garden soil.
 Moles love earthworms so much that they eat nearly their body weight worth of earthworms per day.
 Moles also consume insect larvae (grubs).